 Prescription Appetite Stimulants for Cats

-Conventional medicine offers a few treatment options for stimulating your cat’s appetite.
-Most people turn to these kinds of drugs as a first option because they are prescribed by the vet.
-The truth is that these drugs can have serious side effects when used for long-term treatment.
+Conventional medicine offers a few treatment options as an appetite stimulant for cats.
+Most people turn to these over the counter appetite stimulants as a first option because they are prescribed by the vet:

 Mirtazapine

-Mirtazapine is an antidepressant drug that they use to stimulate appetite in cats.
+Mirtazapine is an antidepressant drug commonly used as a prescription appetite stimulant in cats.
 It works by blocking the receptors to which norepinephrine and serotonin normally bind.
 Possible side effects include:

 Cyproheptadine